gogit/merkle-stamp/README.md

 # merkle-stamp
-Toolkit for verifying consistency of assets
+Toolkit for verifying consistency and integrity of assets

 ## Applications include